fimbullinter/wotan/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are the primary mechanism we use to change Rust.
+Pull requests are the primary mechanism we use to change Fimbullinter.
 GitHub itself has some [great documentation](https://help.github.com/articles/about-pull-requests/) on using the Pull Request feature.
 We use the "fork and pull" model [described here](https://help.github.com/articles/about-collaborative-development-models/), where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.

 Please make pull requests against the `master` branch.